-The Pennsylvania Cable Network was organized in 1979 as a nonprofit corporation by 11 Pennsylvania cable companies.
-Our original purpose was to provide a cable television network for the distribution of educational programming from Pennsylvania institutions of higher learning under the leadership of Penn State University.
+The Pennsylvania Cable Network was organized August 29, 1979, as a nonprofit corporation by Pennsylvania cable companies.
+Its purpose was to provide a cable television network as a public service for the distribution of educational programming by Pennsylvania institutions of higher learning under the leadership of Penn State University.

 Public Affairs Programming

-In August 1996, PCN ended its 17-year relationship with Penn State and assumed full responsibility for all programming and operations of the 24-hour-a-day network.
-We continue our tradition by televising more than 100 hours weekly of public affairs coverage.
+On August 25, 1996, PCN ended its 17-year relationship with Penn State and took responsibility for the programming and operations of the network.
+PCN now offers 24 hours a day of programming to more than 3.2 million homes in Pennsylvania.